-- Understand the elements of budget preparation. - Identify income and expenditures related to a camp budget. - Identify and understand expenditures related to the program portions of the budget. - Understand how budgets are impacted by variables such as attendance, fees, and other sources of income. - Recognize the importance of tracking income and expenses and accurate reporting. - Address specific business items to arrange with the camp advisor before camp (purchasing of supplies, etc.). - Conduct an inventory of equipment and the condition of program tools to determine whether future budgets must include purchasing replacement or upgraded tools, supplies, or equipment.
+- Understand the elements of budget preparation. - Identify income and expenditures related to a camp budget. - Understand how budgets are impacted by variables such as attendance, fees, and other sources of income - Recognize the importance of tracking income and expenses and accurate reporting. - Address specific business items to arrange with the camp advisor before camp (purchasing of supplies, etc.). - Conduct an inventory of equipment and the condition of program tools to determine whether future budgets must include purchasing replacement or upgraded tools, supplies, or equipment.